A guide to applicants for Postdoctoral Fellowships

 * The Fellow will be recognised as an employee of the host institution which will administer the Fellowship.* Other forms of awards may not be held in conjunction with the AMRF’s Fellowship nor may Fellows undertake additional remunerated employment without the consent of the AMRF.

-* The AMRF does not fund costs of rental accommodation, heating, lighting and what might be termed the usual office facilities and accessories.
+* The AMRF will not fund any element of overhead recovery, including salary buyout.* The AMRF does not fund costs of rental accommodation, heating, lighting and what might be termed the usual office facilities and accessories.

 * All appropriate regulatory approvals must be in place before the grant can be activated.* If the project involves a clinical trial, please indicate if the trail is registered and with which clinical trial registry.
 Please also provide details of your data safety monitoring committee if applicable.